eecs-autograder/autograder-cli/README.md

 Python code should be formatted using isort and black.

 ### Tests
+This project uses pytest as its test runner.
+Most of the test cases are currently "roundtrip" tests that save and load a configuration.
 To generate a new roundtrip test, run:
 ```
 ./dev_scripts/new_roundtrip_test.sh {test name}